Thursday, May 15, 2008 Australia , Innovation , Interview , Journalist , Startup

 On the bid – seems a little desperate and problematic in terms of working with the various content platforms.
 It does show how quickly one-time growth industries can enter the consolidation phase.

-• What do you think of Telstra with Sensis in its portfolio (dominant in local search and classified ads with trading post) and with 50 % holding in Foxtel?
+• What do you think of Telstra with Sensis in its portfolio (dominant in local search and classified ads with tradingpost) and with 50 % holding in Foxtel?
 Do you think Telstar is similar to Google in Australia and could be positioning itself as a media company?

-Telstra is positioning itself as a media company, and has not shied away from this, particularly in relation to BigPond.
+Telstra is positioning itself as a media company and has not shied away from this, particularly in relation to BigPond.
 What will be interesting is whether they can also leverage the benefits of owning the access networks as well as having content, and hence make more money than pure-play competitors.

-• Any thoughts on who is going to get the network coverage for the launch of iPhone in Australia?
+• Any thoughts on who is going to get the network coverage for the launch of the iPhone in Australia?

 I think that has been decided now.